 Function of Aporia

 Aporia is an expression of doubt or uncertainty.
-When uncertainty and doubt is genuine, it can indicate a real impasse and stimulate the audience to consider different options for resolution.
+When uncertainty and doubt are genuine, it can indicate a real impasse, and stimulate the audience to consider different options for resolution.
 It could show the humbleness of a speaker if the doubt he expresses is genuine.
 However, it functions to provide guidance to the audience as to what the speaker wants to say if the doubt is insincere.